Introduction to Regression Testing

 Regression Test Selection

-In this type of testing, test cases have selected that need to be executed for testing.
-All the test cases won’t run for this method, only selected test cases used to run.
+In this type of testing, test cases have been selected that need to be executed for testing.
+All the test cases won’t run for this method; only selected test cases are used to run.
 These test cases are selected on the basis of code change.
-These test cases mainly categorized as reusable test cases and obsolete test cases.
-Regression test cases used in succeeding regression cycle and obsolete test cases can’t be used in succeeding cycles.
+These test cases are mainly categorized as reusable test cases and obsolete test cases.
+Regression test cases are used in succeeding regression cycles, and obsolete test cases can’t be used in succeeding cycles.

 Prioritization of Test Cases